dainbrump/klortho/README.md

 ## :dart: About

+First and foremost, this is 100% a personal project for me to learn more about Tauri and Rust.
+I am also learning more about React, TailwindCSS and ShadCN among many other things.
+This is a "stretch" project - something much bigger than the typical Todo App - for me to learn from.
+At the end of this, I do want to have a fully functional and useful desktop application that will work for my purposes at the very least.
+If it becomes something bigger, then cool.
+So use at your own risk or learn along with me.

 Klortho is named after the "keymaster" character from the original Ghostbusters movie.
 It started as, and currently is, part experiment and part necessary tool.
 I spelled it with a "K" to 1) avoid copyright/trademark drama; and 2) I'm a KDE user and we always name things starting with "K".
 (I use Arch, btw)

 There are many tutorials and other tools to assist users with managing ssh server configurations and client configurations.
 I've used them all and like them just fine.
 In my previous job and in my personal life, I manage a lot more servers, EC2 instances, Raspberry Pis, etc than I probably should.
 As a result, my `.ssh` directory gets quite messy and sometimes out of date.
 Then it becomes an ordeal to clean up settings and make sure everything still works.
 While I have no problems using a command line editor to make the changes, I've gotten kind of lazy about such maintenance tasks in my old-age and prefer a simple GUI for things like this.
 Plus, I've spent the past 20+ years working in web application development and wanted to try my hand at something a little bit different.
 Thus, Klortho was born.